-- Road is the presence of houseboats.
+- 5.24 A distinct characteristic of the shoreline along Coast Road is the presence of houseboats.
 Such dwellings are only suitable for the needs and housing expectations of a small sector of the population, but they contribute to the diversity of the town and a different style of living.
 The area where the houseboats are currently located is within the West Mersea Conservation Area and wholly within the Essex Estuaries Special Area of Conservation and Blackwater Estuary Special Protection Area.
-Development proposals on the seaward side of Coast Road will need to have regard to the need to protect and enhance the protected habitats and traditional maritime character of the designated areas. - 5.31 The West Mersea Neighbourhood Plan definition of a houseboat is:
+Development proposals on the seaward side of Coast Road will need to have regard to the need to protect and enhance the protected habitats and traditional maritime character of the designated areas. - 5.25 The West Mersea Neighbourhood Plan definition of a houseboat is: